Living in Virginia Vs West Virginia: Which Is the Better State?

 In both states, you’ll find that many residents live up to the South’s reputation for charm and hospitality.

 With a unique mix of Northern and Southern cultures, Virginia is the perfect combination of both worlds!
-Whether visiting for business or pleasure, be prepared for some warm hospitality from this state’s residents!
-From its stunning colonial architecture to its world-renowned literature, art, and music performances – you’ll never run out of fascinating things to explore.
-And don’t forget about their deliciously distinct cuisine, like Old Bay Seafood dishes or smoky BBQ with the signature vinegar-based sauce.
+Be prepared for some warm hospitality from state residents, especially outside northern Virginia.
+Its stunning colonial architecture and its world-renowned literature, art districts, and music performances guarantee you’ll always have fascinating things to explore.
+And remember its deliciously distinct cuisine, like Old Bay spiced seafood dishes or smoky BBQ with the signature vinegar-based sauce.

 West Virginia epitomizes Appalachian folk culture with a strong musical and artistic tradition.
 The settlers brought Celtic and African influences to create something all their own.
 Today, you can see and hear this in the state’s many folk music festivals and the local art galleries.
 For dining, you can’t miss out on the pepperoni rolls or stopping at Tudor’s Biscuit World.